junxit/us-congress-bills-119/metadata.md

 - 2025-10-29 — Committee on Environment and Public Works.
 Reported by Senator Capito without amendment.
 Without written report.
 - 2025-10-29 — Committee on Environment and Public Works.
 Reported by Senator Capito without amendment.
 Without written report.
 - 2025-10-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 225.
+- 2025-11-20 — Held at the desk.
+- 2025-11-20 — Message on Senate action sent to the House.
+- 2025-11-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8398; text: CR S8398)
+- 2025-11-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-11-20 — Received in the House.